Development Control Plan (DCP)

 • Stage 2 will involve review of all remaining parts of Randwick DCP to ensure the controls align with Council’s strategic directions and to address the evolution in design expectations since it was last comprehensively reviewed in 2013.

-Stage 2 of the review is currently being prepared and is schedule to be released for community and stakeholder consultation in approximately mid-2023.
+Stage 2 of the review is currently being prepared and is schedule to be released for community and stakeholder consultation in approximately late 2023.

 Randwick Comprehensive Development Control Plan 2013